oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 An application wishing to manage power and performance for devices first needs to use the Level0 Core API to enumerate through available accelerator devices in the system and select those of interest.

-For each selected device handle, applications use the function ::xetSysmanGet() to get an **SMI handle** to manage system resources of the device.
+For each selected device handle, applications use the function ::zetSysmanGet() to get an **SMI handle** to manage system resources of the device.

 ![Object hierarchy](../images/tools_sysman_object_hierarchy.png?raw=true)